nx-lr/protea/readme.md

 var identifier = `[\pL\pPc][\pL\pM\pNd\pPc]*`
 ```

-For JSX tags, identifiers can also include dashes, but an identifier should not include a trailing dash.
+For JSX tags, identifiers can also include dashes, but an identifier should not end with a trailing dash.

 ```dart
 var identifier = `[\pL\pPc][\pL\pM\pNd\pPc\pPd]*(?!\pPd+)`